-In Science we will be finding out about plants.
-We will learn to identify and name a variety of common wild and garden

-	plants, including deciduous and evergreen trees.
-We will try to identify and describe the basic structure of a variety

-	of common flowering plants, including trees.
-This will involve investigating plant parts carefully and observing seeds
+· In Science we will be finding out about plants.
+We will learn to identify and name a variety of common wild and garden plants, including deciduous and evergreen trees.
+We will try to identify and describe the basic structure of a variety of common flowering plants, including trees.
+This will involve investigating plant parts carefully and observing seeds grow.

-	grow.

-	· Our History topic for the summer term is Honest John and the Industrial Revolution.
-In Geography, we will learn

-	through fieldwork and observation all about our town of Todmorden.
-We will find out about some of the key human and

-	physical features of the area as well as having the opportunity to draw maps and field sketches.
+· Our History topic for the summer term is George Stephenson.
+In Geography, we will learn through fieldwork and observation all about our town of Todmorden.
+We will find out about some of the key human and physical features of the area as well as having the opportunity to draw maps and field sketches.

 · Our Enrichment topics for this term are, map skills and French.